 Via del Corso is fun to see for the never-ending Christmas lights, but there’s more to explore!
 Streets vendors will line the busy squares, like Piazza Navona and Campo de’ Fiori, where you can buy unique handcrafted gifts.

-There is also a Christmas market in Piazza Navona.
-It is not as full of vendors as it used to be, but you can still find treats and treasures.
+There’s also a Christmas market in Piazza Navona.
+It’s not as full of vendors as it used to be, but you can still find treats and treasures.

-The Mercato Monti is another great market where Romans frolic to around the holidays.
+The Mercato Monti is another great market that Romans flock to around the holidays.
 If you’re looking for a special event, head to Wave Market at Lanificio.
-Think vintage and handcrafted accessories, jewelry, clothes, and even funky and trendy home décor.
+Think vintage and handcrafted accessories, jewelry, clothes, and even funky and trendy home decor.

-Listening to classical music by local musicians in some of the most beautiful churches in the world is an unforgettable experience to have in Rome during Christmas.
-The main churches that put up concerts every year are Chiesa di Sant’Antonio dei Portoghesi, Santa Maria ai Monti, and Sant’Ignazio.
+Listening to classical music by local musicians in some of the most beautiful churches in the world is an unforgettable experience to have in Rome at Christmas.
+The main churches that put on concerts every year are Chiesa di Sant’Antonio dei Portoghesi, Santa Maria ai Monti, and Sant’Ignazio.

 Traditional Christmas Food in Rome

 It’s not difficult to find local Roman hotspots offering special menus around the holiday season.
-There is a misconception buzzing around town that everything shuts down at Christmas.
+There’s a misconception around town that everything shuts down at Christmas.
 That’s actually false!